elgentos/shopware-default-sort-order/README.md

+# Deprecated; this feature is now default in Shopware under Settings > Products > Default sorting

 # Shopware 6 - Category Default Sort Order

 This plugin allows you to set the default sort order for the category pages in a Shopware 6 installation.